-As small businesses grow, they inevitably experience challenges in finance, operations, technology, sales and marketing.
-Business owners must continually answer an influx of questions to improve their resources, be more agile, and stand out from their competition.
+As small businesses grow, they inevitably experience finance, operations, technology, sales, and marketing challenges.
+As a result, business owners must continually answer an influx of questions to improve their resources, be more agile, and stand out from their competition.

 With growth comes change, and each of these segments begins to transform into independent structures, so adopting new strategies and adding more resources become necessary.